We are excited to welcome Ruby Khurdi to our Expat Life Interview Series. From India to Rennaz, Switzerland, let’s read her expat experience.

-Dedicate time to learn the local language – watch TV and listen to local radio channel to get the grasp of the language.
+Dedicate time to learn the local language – watch TV and listen to the local radio channel to get the grasp of the language.

 Understand the local culture, the way of life and people.

-Communicate with the locals as well as expat community.
+Communicate with the locals as well as the expat community.
 Try to have a good balance between the two, it will make life easy…

 Assurance for life – you are in the safest place with pure air, great community life, kids-friendly, value for money, job security, great education facilities for children…

-Time management is the most important lesson living in Swiss.
+Time management is the most important lesson for living in Swiss.
 You have to respect time, and people will automatically respect you…

 Entertainment unlimited as Switzerland is centrally located, you are well connected to all European destinations!
-You can be in UK, Italy, France, Germany, Amsterdam, Brussels, etc. in a short travel time.
+You can be in the UK, Italy, France, Germany, Amsterdam, Brussels, etc. in a short travel time.
 Heaven for both winter and summer activities – there is always something fun happening around here!!

 Thank you, Ruby, for taking the time to be part of our Expat Life Interview Series!
 Ruby is a Professor in Swiss Private Business University teaching Human Resource Management, Marketing and Communication courses to Masters & Bachelors students.
 Some of her awards and recognition include Exceptional Women of Excellence 2017 Award by Women Economic Forum, Nominated Most Inspiring Female Entrepreneur 2017 by Swiss Entrepreneur Magazine, Competent Communicator Toastmaster, and Leadership & Cultural Training Specialist.
 Follow her website at rubykhurdi.wixsite.com/allmontreux, and connect with her on Facebook: ruby.khurdi, allmontreuxchapter, dancebollywoodRuby.